kyros200/login-najjar/README.md

 # login-najjar
 authorization test system for my future projects.
+Includes on root folder a simple example `example-login-najjar`.

 ## Project Versions
 ***2020-12-14 V0.0*** -> Initial version.
 It can Login and check token

 ***2020-12-15 V0.5*** -> fixed minor things, added front example.

+***2020-12-15 V0.6*** -> simplified a lot of things, added checkToken on `example-login-najjar`.
+Now have a proper TODO.

 ## Context
 **Every** idea that I have I always struggle with Authorization System.
 With this barebones project I intend to use it when I'll make some new projects (personal or freelance)